 This post continues our series by a onetime academic job seeker, now academic-at-large, on places to look for and find your next academic job.

-It’s October, and academic job-seekers are a few months into the Web-combing part of the cycle, hoping to see new postings pop up that fit their profile.
+As the fall creeps ever closer, academic job-seekers are a few months into the Web-combing part of the cycle, hoping to see new postings pop up that fit their profile.
 A few years ago, we shared a brief list of job-board websites, meant to serve as an intro to those new to the market who might need more sites to haunt.
 Here are a few others to add to the pile.
 Because when it comes to the job market, more options are definitely merrier!

 - California’s community colleges maintain a job board that lists open positions across the state.
 You can search these opportunities by job types or counties; the listings include staff positions as well as instructorships.
 This board is particularly robust, but what if you’re not trying to get a job in California?
 Try Googling your target state and “community colleges jobs” to find a job board that fits you better.